MenxLi/lfss/Readme.md

 **Highlights:**

-- User storage limit and access control.
+- User storage limit and multi-level access control.
 - Pagination and sorted file listing for vast number of files.
 - Support range requests, so you can stream large files / resume download.
+- User-friendly web panel for management.
 - WebDAV compatible ([NOTE](./docs/webdav.md)).

 It stores small files and metadata in sqlite, large files in the filesystem.